newsomz/MSU-Projects/README.md

 Projects include:

-Cypher: Create a rotation cypher that takes in a plain-text string and translates it into a new string based on a rotation of the alphabet being used.
+<a href="cypher_project04.pdf">Cypher</a>: Create a rotation cypher that takes in a plain-text string and translates it into a new string based on a rotation of the alphabet being used.

-Mastermind: Play the classic game Mastermind using numbers instead of colors.
+<a href="mastermind_project04.pdf">Mastermind</a>: Play the classic game Mastermind using numbers instead of colors.

 Scramble: Scramble a paragraph keeping the punctuation, first letter, and last letter of each word the same.